-Washington University graduate and undergraduate students in architecture will participate in the important responsibility of being teaching assistants for the Alberti Program.
-Fourth through tenth grade students from schools in the St. Louis Public School District will do 2-D and 3-D hands-on problem solving projects, use the libraries and computer labs on campus and be introduced to the field of architecture through lectures and discussions about design projects they will undertake.
+Washington University graduate and undergraduate students in architecture participate in the important responsibility of being teaching assistants for the Alberti Program.
+Fourth through tenth grade students from schools in the St. Louis Public School District complete 2-D and 3-D hands-on problem solving projects, use the libraries and computer labs on campus and are introduced to the field of architecture through lectures and discussions about design projects they will undertake.
 This course trains architecture students to work with K-12 students from nearby school districts and teach them about issues of architecture, design, and the environment.
 Semester: Fall, spring, summer (June).
 Prerequisite: None.
 Additional Info: 2 credit course.

-Bruce Lindsey, *Note- course and section varies by school and academic year.
+TBD, TBD *Note- course and section varies by school and academic year.

 CityStudio STL is an initiative inspired by Design for Excellence, the Sam Fox School's 10-year strategic plan.
 Offered in partnership with Washington University's Skandalaris Center for Entrepreneurial Studies, this program supports a series of community engagement and outreach projects in the city of St. Louis.
-CityStudioSTL allows students and faculty — working in collaboration with local groups and residents—to conceive, plan, design, and ultimately construct publicly minded projects.
-Semester: Fall, spring.
+CityStudio STL allows students and faculty — working in collaboration with local groups and residents—to conceive, plan, design, and ultimately construct publicly minded projects.
+Semester: TBD.
 Prerequisite: None.
 Additional Info: 3 credit course.
 Visit the CityStudio STL website for a list of upcoming courses:

 This course takes students into St. Louis neighborhoods to begin to understand the complex relationships between built environment and social environment, both historically and in the present.
 For the first half of the semester, students tour a different St. Louis community nearly each week, piecing together interlocking, and at times difficult, themes of history, social justice, ethics, policy and health, among others, into a story that is both uniquely St. Louis and also the story of many American cities.
 Students then build on the experience of the tours through further research, reading, videos and discussion; and in personal relationships developed with people in the various communities.
 Semester: Fall.
 Prerequisite: None.
 Additional Info: This course is open to students at all levels and from all disciplines.
-3 credit course
+3 credit course.

 This course brings together several different disciplines and methodologies to look at the practice of the arts in the context of community.
 The course combines hands-on work and observation, theoretical analysis and reflection, and specific proposals.
 For our case studies, we explore several programs and places currently existing or developing in the St. Louis region and concentrate on the City Faces Program in the Clinton-Peabody Public Housing community.
 We discuss both ends versus means and systems of evaluation that draw upon, among other things, art, architecture, social work, and community development.
 We explore values and ethics as they apply to community practice and the arts.
 Semester: Spring.
 Prerequisite: None.
 Additional Info: 3 credit course.

 This seminar investigates contemporary practices of sustainable urbanism exemplifying a concern for locality, place, culture, community and authenticity.
-Different methodological approaches to urban sustainability will be investigated, including LEED ND, ZED Cities, Regenerative Urbanism, The Natural Step, Eco-Urbanity, Resilient and Smart Cities.
+Different methodological approaches to urban sustainability are investigated, including LEED ND, ZED Cities, Regenerative Urbanism, The Natural Step, Eco-Urbanity, Resilient and Smart Cities.
 The research project focuses on the Delmar Loop/ Parkview Gardens neighborhood, which was recently awarded a HUD/DOT Sustainable Communities Grant with the intent that the students develop a sustainable urban design plan and code for the area.
 This course is augmented with presentations by local practitioners of sustainability plans and includes an optional site visit to Portland, OR and/or Vancouver, Canada to fully investigate and understand the respective city’s implementation of sustainable urbanism.
 Semester: Spring.
 Prerequisite: Undergraduate enrollment is allowed by arrangement with the instructor.
 Additional Info: Fulfills MUD Track elective requirement.
 3 credit course.

 Undergraduate and graduate students from different fields work with the course instructor and school principal to apply their disciplines to the goal of designing and teaching hands-on problem-solving projects for students at the Henry Elementary School.
-Henry Elementary is implementing a GREEN School Model which emphasizes environmental sciences and energy alternatives while developing leadership and high quality academics.
+Henry Elementary is implementing a GREEN School Model that emphasizes environmental sciences and energy alternatives while developing leadership and high quality academics.
 Semester: Spring.
 Prerequisite: Please consult with the instructor.
 Additional Info: This course is available for credit toward the American culture studies major.
 3 credit course.

 This course allows students to bring their knowledge and creativity about the many subjects they are studying to students at the Compton-Drew Middle school, St. Louis City Public Schools.
-Students will be learning about the creative process of lateral thinking (synthesizing many variables, working in cycles, changing scales).
-Students will work with a teammate to experiment with the design of 2D & 3D hands-on problem solving workshops, about exciting environmental issues, for small groups of students to accomplish at the middle school.
-Students will devise investigations for the workshops about environmental issues embracing fields in the natural sciences, fields in the humanities, fields in the social sciences, fields in architecture and engineering, and the community.
+Students learn about the creative process of lateral thinking (synthesizing many variables, working in cycles, changing scales).
+Students work with a teammate to experiment with the design of 2D & 3D hands-on problem solving workshops, about exciting environmental issues, for small groups of students to accomplish at the middle school.
+Students devise investigations for the workshops about environmental issues embracing fields in the natural sciences, fields in the humanities, fields in the social sciences, fields in architecture and engineering, and the community.

-This course is designed to enable students to research a place, work with the stakeholders of the area and together create a work of Art that is relevant to the community as defined by each student.
-If successful, the student or teams of students will receive a commission from the City of University City to realize the project they have presented.
+This course is designed to enable students to research a place, work with the stakeholders of the area and together create a work of art that is relevant to the community as defined by each student.
+If successful, the student or teams of students will receive a commission from the city of University City to realize the project they have presented.
 Works are installed for a seven month period.
 Semester: Fall-annually.
 Prerequisite: None.
 Additional Info: For Art majors only.
 10 credit course (including core and major courses).

 This course includes project-based research and discussions focus on the legal policy, social and architectural issues affecting the redevelopment of St. Louis and suburban areas such as Darst Webbe, Clayton, Westminster Place and prototypical redevelopment of public housing projects of Carr Square, Darst Webbe and Vaughn into tenant ownership and market rate housing neighborhoods.
 Topics include public policy issues affecting development, the availability and types of housing, transportation linkages, business, zoning issues, social and historical precursors.
 Through interaction with community leaders, teams of students from each discipline prepare a design proposal for an actual problem in the St. Louis area.
 This seminar is an interdisciplinary effort taught by faculty members of Washington University School of Architecture and the St. Louis University School of Law, Social Work and Department of Public Policy Studies.
 Semester: Fall-annually.
 Prerequisite: 400 level and above.
 Additional Info: Same course as S60 SWCD 5077.
 Fulfills Urban Issues elective for Masters in Architecture degree.
 3 credit course.